On this page: Description, Step by Step, Filters, Actions, User Variables, Field Labels, Rule Files, Example Rule Files

 Temple

-The target value will be replaced by the replacement value.
+The target value selects text that will be replaced by the replacement value.
 The target value is a regular expression.

 Regular expressions are a powerful matching facility that allow you to search for patterns of text rather than for literal text values.
 If you are not familiar with regular expressions, you may want to consider them as a means to add wildcard characters to the target.
 Regular expressions are described for the Find and Replace feature.

-The syntax for User Variables conflicts with some regular expressions.
-You can will have difficulty if you try to use a character class expression that begins with "v", as in "[v ...]".
+The syntax for user variables conflicts with some regular expressions.
+You will have difficulty if you try to use a character class expression that begins with "v", as in "[v ...]".
 Put the "v" elsewhere in the character class to avoid the conflict.

 Addressee